RiftValleySoftware/RVS_Checkbox/README.md

 If this option is ON (default is OFF), then the control will display images that approximate the Mac checkboxes.

-If custom images are provided, then this is ignored.

 If this is selected, then the "Use OFF Image for CLEAR" option is ignored (as there is a specific way the Mac checkboxes work, and they already do this).

 #### <a id="OPTION-OFF-CLEAR"></a>Use OFF Image for CLEAR (Default OFF)